Maury's battle with the Sun

 To return to "After" view tap anywhere on story text.

-In the beginning it looks as if nothing is happening after the first few applications of the cream are completed.
+In the beginning, it looks as if nothing is happening after the first few applications of the cream.
 It takes a few days before changes can be seen that shows the lesions are being affected while the normal skin keeps looking natural.
 However, when the cream has been applied for several days my face looked like a war zone or a bombing range.
 I looked like a zombie without using any makeup.

 After the lesions have been damaged by the treatment, thin scabs form over each pre-cancerous patch of skin indicating that the lesion is dead.
 At this time new skin grows beneath the scab until the scab finally falls off leaving new, healthy skin.
 The new tissue is still a pinker color than normal skin, but with time, the new skin turns to its regular flesh color.